javierjmc/eth-shoppinglist/README.md

 # eth-shoppinglist

 This is an example of a shopping list contract for Ethereum.
+Smart contracts are written in solidity, tests in javascript with truffle.

 ## Development